csites/gsp-ES16-Connector/README.md

 </p><p>
 You may need a few libraries installed to run.
 Special python libraries:
-python -m pip install pyttsx3
-python -m pip install pyserial python -m pip install timeit
+python -m pip install pyttsx3 pyserial timeit
 </p><p>
 Good luck.
 If you need help or have questions, let me know how it goes on https://golfsimulatorforum.com in the Ernest Sports section.
 </p><p>